ksator/lab_management/README.md

 - Devices list for PyEZ is created automatically based on the [**Ansible inventory file**](hosts) (using this [**python script**](/python/inventory.py)).
 In addition, using this [**python script**](/python/credentials.py), PyEZ is able to reuse the [**Ansible variables for devices credentials**](/group_vars/JUNOS/credentials.yml).

-# How to locate a mac address in the network
+# How to locate a mac address in the network using Python
 Execute this [**python script**](python/locate.mac.address.py) to locate a mac address in the network
 ```
 python ./python/locate.mac.address.py 38:4f:49:f2:5f:fc
 ```

-# How to collect data from the network
+# How to collect data from the network using Ansible

 ### How to pass show commands on junos devices and collect the commands output
 Edit the [**cli.yml**](cli.yml) file to indicate the list of junos show commands you want to use